superhedgy/AttackSurfaceMapper/README.md

 As this is a Python based tool, it should theoretically run on Linux, ChromeOS ([Developer Mode](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/generic)), macOS and Windows.

-0. You need to have and use Python3.
-      ```sh
-      because of the incompatibility between 2 and 3, if you attempt to use "python -m pip install..."
-      without specifying or having set your default to python3, then the code will fail
-      ```

 1. Download AttackSurfaceMapper

 ```sh